Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Djinni.md

 aliases: ["Djinni"]
 ---
 # Djinni
 *Source: Monster Manual p.
-144. Available in the SRD.*
+144, Tasha's Cauldron of Everything.
+Available in the SRD.*

 Proud, sensuous genies from the Elemental Plane of Air, the djinn are attractive, tall, well-muscled humanoids with blue skin and dark eyes.
 They dress in airy, shimmering silks, designed as much for comfort as to flaunt their musculature.